Covington Sweet Potato

 A superior new variety!

-A new release from North Carolina State, it's rapidly replacing Beauregard in commercial plantings.
+From North Carolina State, it's rapidly replacing Beauregard in commercial plantings.
 Not because of flavor, both are sweet with great flavor.
 And it isn't because of yield, they are both very good yielders.
 In truth, there are three key differences: 1) Storage time is much longer than Beauregard (which can begin to deteriorate beginning in January).
 2) Covington roots are very uniform in shape and not prone to produce misshapen or long, narrow roots.
 (Georgia Jet is especially prone to misshapen roots and football-sized lunkers that are hard to bake or process.)
 3) Covington is resistant to Russet crack and Southern root-knot nematode, either of which can make growing sweet potatoes very discouraging!
 Great for boiling, roasting, or mashing.
 100–115 DAYS.
-Sweet potatoes are not available in AL, AR, CA.